A knot Floer stable homotopy type: Moduli spaces

-we will construct a stratified space This will come equipped with an embedding in a Euclidean space, be Whitney stratified and hence (by Theorem~\ref{thm:TM}) Thom-Mather stratified.
-The local models for the stratification will be those considered in Section~\ref{sec:local}.
+in Section~\ref{sec:construction}.
+This will come equipped with an embedding in a Euclidean space, be Whitney stratified and hence (by Theorem~\ref{thm:TM}) Thom-Mather stratified, and the local models for the stratification will be those considered in Section~\ref{sec:local}.
+In this section, we will present some model spaces that could {\em potentially} play the role of $\bModuli_{\vN, \vlambda}(D)$, in a few simple cases, as illustrated in Figures~\ref{fig:Dind2}--\ref{fig:2row}.